Micro CHP (Combined Heat & Power) is the

 is exported to the grid to be used by your neighbours.

-Natural gas is consumed in a Stirling engine (or other prime
+Natural gas is consumed in an engine (or other prime

-mover) to provide heat and electricity for use within the home.
-A total of
+mover) to drive a generator which provides electricity for use within the home;

-around 70-80% (Gross Calorific Value) of the energy value of the gas is
+around 70-80% of the energy value of the gas is

 converted into heat, principally in the form of hot water which is used for

-space heating and domestic hot water as in a normal central heating system.
+space heating and domestic hot water production as in a normal central heating system.

 Between 10-25% is converted into electricity, and the remainder (5-15%) is lost